 CHM 334.
 PHYSICAL CHEMISTRY II 4 sh

 The principles of quantum mechanics are developed and illustrated by use of simple systems.
 Spectroscopic techniques are investigated as tools for probing structure and properties of molecules.
 Other topics include kinetics and group theory.
 Laboratory experiments are designed to complement lectures and include multiple techniques to investigate reaction kinetics, laser spectroscopy, UV-VIS spectroscopy and computational techniques.
 Three hours of lecture, three laboratory hours per week.
-Prerequisites: CHM 332, MTH 221, PHY 114.
+Prerequisites: CHM 332, MTH 221, PHY 222.
 Corequisite: CHML 334, laboratory component.
-Offered spring.
+Offered spring of odd years.

 CHM 341.
 INORGANIC CHEMISTRY 4 sh

 Inorganic Chemistry is the study of elements across the periodic chart and integrates the concepts of organic, physical, nuclear and solid state chemistry.
 This course will allow an in-depth understanding of atomic structure, the structure and energy of molecular and ionic compounds, the stoichiometry and energy of oxidation and reduction reactions, the fundamentals and applications of the chemistry of coordination compounds and their reaction mechanisms and the use of literature in order to achieve student competency.
 The application of physical methods of structure determination of inorganic compounds by magnetic and specral methods, including magnetic susceptibility, UV/VIS and IR spectroscopies and NMR spectrometry will be presented throughout the course.
 Prerequisite: C- or better in CHM 212.
 Corequisite: CHML 341, laboratory component.
 Offered fall of odd years.